Skip to main content

 You can watch this webinar to hear from current fellows about the expectations for the Administrative Fellowship Program (AFP) and the application process, as well as the Administrative Internship Program.

-• Have a master's degree (M.B.A., M.H.A., M.H.S.A., or related field) or be on schedule to complete the degree before the fellowship start date in July
+• Have a master's degree (M.B.A., M.H.A., M.H.S.A., or related field) or be on schedule to complete the degree before the fellowship start date in July (exception for programs that require a residency)

 • Candidates with a master's degree from a program accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) are preferred; applications from non-CAHME programs are accepted for review

-• Have health care industry experience such as an internship, externship, fellowship, or applicable employment
+• Have healthcare industry experience such as an internship, externship, fellowship, or applicable employment

 Application Requirements